Pepperdine Restoration Plan

 Departments are responsible for implementing supplemental cleaning measures for all shared areas and surfaces, including any meeting spaces, breakrooms, and common areas they normally maintain.
 Special attention should be paid to high touch points in these areas, including but not limited to copiers, shared office supplies, door handles, microwaves, and other frequently touched surfaces.
 Individuals assigned to cleaning should do so during working hours and will be compensated for this time as part of their regular scope of work.

 Departments may reference the protocols the University has developed for shared spaces to provide a base for their own individual cleaning protocols.
 Each area can adopt the guidance for their own unique and specific needs and equipment.
-Departments should, at minimum, follow the shared spaces cleaning instructions linked in this paragraph.
+Departments should, at minimum, follow the shared spaces cleaning instructions for the following spaces:

 Each department will receive a supply of cleaning and disinfecting materials for use as needed throughout the semester.
 Cleaning supplies will include disinfectant spray and paper towels and will be distributed based on the workflow and workspace in each department.
 Departments should designate a point person in each department to receive distributed supplies during the University's reopening.
 Departments are responsible for utilizing and making these supplies available in common areas as appropriate.